Bluefire2/EZPB/README.md

-# Phyl-o-matic
+# EZ-PB
 --add high-level description here--

 This package allows you to run multiple chains on a series of alignment files, sequentially.
 What this means is that the alignment files are queued up, and as soon as one has finished processing, the next alignment chains start running.

 Of course, technically no chain is ever "finished": if left alone, it will run forever.
-This is the core of Phyl-o-matic: it automatically detects if and when a set of chains converges and stops them, starting the next set.
+This is an important feature of EZ-PB: it automatically detects if and when a set of chains converges and stops them, starting the next set.

 Convergence criteria are based on the log likelihood effective size, the relative difference in log likelihood, and the maximum difference.
 Once all of the criteria are satisfied, Phyl-o-matic stops the chains.
 If the chains get to a certain length (the maximum number of generations) without converging, Phyl-o-matic also stops them, in order to prevent any set of chains from running for too long.
 All of these thresholds can be configured.